jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 least 2020\.
 These agreements enable the two countries to support each other on controversial issues.
-For example, while Iran has declared its neutrality regarding the conflict in Ukraine, Iranian state media has largely defended Russias position, including the verbatim use of Russian disinformation such as accusations of the United States establishing offensive biolabs in Ukraine.
+For example, while Iran has declared its “neutrality” regarding the conflict in Ukraine, Iranian state media has largely defended Russia’s position, including the verbatim use of Russian disinformation such as accusations of the United States establishing offensive biolabs in Ukraine.
 Additionally, PressTV